How to visit Mussenden Temple and Downhill Demesne

 Due to Frideswide’s ill health, probably exacerbated by the scandal, she died in 1785 and Mussenden Temple became her memorial.

-The temple, inspired by the Temple of Vesta in Tivoli near Rome was built as a summer library but was heated constantly by a fire in an area below the floor; this prevented the books kept here from becoming damp from the sea air.
+Mussenden Temple is based on the Temple of Vesta in Italy near Rome was built as a summer library but was heated constantly by a fire in an area below the floor; this prevented the books kept here from becoming damp from the sea air.

 The Temple’s dramatic setting on the wild Causeway coastal headland provides some of Northern Ireland’s most iconic photographs.